georgefang13/STRIDE_CIQ_CustomBleProfile/README.md

-# Duke Project Example - Connect IQ App
+# STRIDE Project - Connect IQ App
-This guide will assist you in getting started with development of a Connect IQ (CIQ) application that uses Bluetooth to communication with an external accessory.
-In the example, bi-directional communication is established between a [Garmin vívoactive 5 smartwatch](https://www.garmin.com/en-US/p/1057989/pn/010-02862-10) and an accessory ([nRF52 DK](https://www.nordicsemi.com/Products/Development-hardware/nRF52-DK)).
+This guide will assist you in getting started with usage of the STRIDE Connect IQ (CIQ) application that uses Bluetooth to communication with our hardware module.
+Bi-directional communication is established between a Garmin forerunner265 smartwatch and the STRIDE hardware module.
 The guide also explains how to setup your CIQ development environment and enable the Bluetooth functionality within the CIQ device simulator.

 > [!WARNING]